List of Di-Gata Defenders characters: Seth

-The aftermath causes him to have a robotic arm installed by Erik.
-But it wasn't completed and the Infinimatter that wasn't contained began to corrupt Seth's way of thinking.
-He made a pact with Doku and almost destroyed the city of Arboth.
-He manages to save Arboth by giving up the energy to re-create his arm to restore Arboth to normal.
-To recompensate for what he has done, Seth decided to quit the Di-Gata Defenders temporarily.
-After dealing with Aaron and with encouragement from Rion, Seth realized that it was wrong to have quit the Defenders and they needed him more than ever.
-Seth decides to rejoin as their leader.
-He received a better mech arm which could transform into an arm cannon to fire his attack and could even direct the missiles with a gauntlet.

-After the Defenders managed to save their Dojo's power core from being destroyed by Kali, Seth re-gains the power to merge with Omnikrag, to increase his physical power.
-However, this time he can release from this transformation at will.
+Seth is given a robotic arm installed by Erik, but it is incomplete and the unrestrained Infinimatter begins corrupting Seth's mind.
+He forms a pact with Doku and almost destroys the city of Arboth before restoring it by giving up the energy to recreate his arm.
+To compensate for his actions, Seth temporarily quits the Di-Gata Defenders.
+However, after dealing with Aaron and with Rion's encouragement, Seth returns as leader after realizing that it was wrong to have quit the Defenders and they needed him more than ever.
+He receives an improved mech arm which can transform into an arm cannon and direct the missiles with a gauntlet.
+After the Defenders save their Dojo's power core from being destroyed by Kali, Seth regains the power to merge with Omnikragg and transform at will.

 Seth specialises in the Dako and Nega sigils, and his spells commonly involve dark energy attacks.
-His first Guardian, Kragus, was a rock-based giant that can also absorb rock into its own body and copy its properties.
-His current guardian is OmniKragg; a by-product of a merge between Seth's Kragus and his father's guardian, Omniaxor.
-He even got a disk that once belonged to Aaron that seemed to be a key to a history book.
-Again, he got merged with his guardian a second time.
+His first Guardian, Kragus, was a rock-based giant that can also absorb rock into its body and copy its properties.
+His current guardian is Omnikragg, a fusion of Kragus and his father's guardian Omniaxor.
+He also receives a disk that once belonged to Aaron and seemed to be a key to a history book.

-Seth is voiced by Noah Cappe.